 ENDOR™ Dermatitis Care

 ENDOR™ Dermatitis Care contains natural anti-inflammatory compounds, such as: Curcumin, Vitamin C, Vitamin A, Vitamin E, and Fish Oil rich in Omega 3.
-These ingredients may help to reduce inflammation in dermal conditions such as: itchy flaky white capped skin, eczema & rosacea.
+These ingredients may help to reduce inflammation in dermal conditions such as: psoriasis, eczema & rosacea.

 ENDOR™ Dermatitis Care is to be used in conjunction with ENDOR™ Cream, ENDOR™ 3.5 and ENDOR ™ Rosacea Cream, which is under development.
 These topical creams are to be applied on the lesions and locally affect the healing process (from outside in).
 The capsules are to help manage the condition (from Inside out).